Venetian on Las Vegas Strip expected to reopen in June

 According to a Tuesday company statement, the property plans to reopen with a full-service casino, more than a dozen restaurants, a renovated Venetian pool deck and multiple retail outlets.

+Other Las Vegas casino operators — including Wynn Resorts Ltd., MGM Resorts International, Boyd Gaming Corp. and Station Casinos — allow reservations beginning June 1 as well.

-“In light of the COVID-19 situation, we have launched Venetian Clean, our commitment to more than 800 separate initiatives to enhance safety and minimize risk for our visitors and team members,” the company said in the statement.
+Upon reopening, Sands will be operating under new guidelines from Venetian Clean, a collection of more than 800 initiatives to enhance safety and minimize risk for visitors and staff, including the use of thermal cameras, personal protective equipment for employees and social distancing.

+It also plans to test all Venetian staff over a two-week period as it prepares to reopen.

-The company is also launching a “Share the LOVE program.”
-For every suite night booked through the program The Venetian will donate a free night, up to 50,000 nights, to be used by a first responder in the fight against the pandemic.
+The company also announced the launch of its “Share the LOVE” program on Tuesday.
+For every suite night booked through the program, The Venetian will donate a free night, up to 50,000 nights, to be used by a first responder in the fight against the pandemic.

 The Review-Journal is owned by the family of Las Vegas Sands Corp.
 Chairman and CEO Sheldon Adelson.
 Las Vegas Sands Corp. operates The Venetian and Palazzo.